-Sudeki was developed by Climax in 2003 for the original Xbox and released in early 2004, the PC version was later released in 2005.
-It is a western developed real-time RPG with some psuedo-turn based combat and a very Japanese inspired art style.
+Sudeki was developed by Climax Studios in 2003 for the original Xbox and released in early 2004, the PC version was later released in 2005.
+While the developer is based in England, the game's art style imitates the anime-inspired designs of Japanese RPGs.

-Sudeki's world is split in to two identical but ultimately very different parallel places, one being the world of light; Illumina, the other being the world of darkness; Akloria.
+Sudeki's world is split in to two but ultimately very different parallel worlds, one being the world of light; Illumina, the other being the world of darkness; Akloria.

 It begins with a young male character by the name of Tal who is both irresponsible and generally disinterested in anything but himself being tasked with locating princess Alish by his father, leader of the Illumina army.